zivanfi/geeqie/README.md

 ## Requirements

 ### Required libraries:
+    GTK+ 2.20
+        enabled by default even when GTK+3 libraries are found. disable with configure option: --enable-gtk3
+        optional items map display and GPU acceleration are not available with GTK2
+    or
     GTK+ 3.00
         www.gtk.org
-        enabled by default
-        disable with configure option: --disable-gtk3
-    or
-    GTK+ 2.20
-        disabled by default when GTK+3 libraries are found. enable with configure option: --disable-gtk3
+        disabled by default when GTK+2 libraries are found. enable with configure option: --enable-gtk3
-        optional items map display and GPU acceleration are not available with GTK2

         Note: GTK+3 is still somehow experimental.
 It is needed for some features but we have several complains about the GTK+3 usability.